Madahva/Madahva/README.md

 <h2>Glad to see you here! 🐥</h2>

-<p align="left">My name is <b><i>Guillermo</i></b>  and I'm a self-motivated <b><i>Full-stack</i></b> web developer.
+<p align="left">My name is <b><i>Guillermo</i></b>  and I'm a self-motivated <b><i>Full-stack</i></b> web developer with a strong foundation in both front-end and back-end technologies.

-As a recent graduate of the <b>Henry Bootcamp</b>, I have gained a strong foundation in web development, with a focus on front-end technologies such as React, Redux, CSS, JavaScript and TypeScript.
+As a recent graduate of the <b>Henry Bootcamp</b>, I have gained knowledge and practical experience in a variety of programming languages and frameworks, including React, Redux, Node.js, Express, SQL, Sequalize, and TypeScript.

 In addition to my formal education, I have completed several web development projects as part of my coursework and have also built a number of personal projects to further develop my skills.
 These projects have included building a responsive portfolio website and implementing custom features for a mock e-commerce site.

 I have also gained experience working on agile development teams and collaborating with designers and project managers to deliver successful projects.

-While I may not have professional experience as a web developer, I am confident in my ability to learn and contribute to a team.
-I am excited to continue growing my skills and making an impact as a junior web developer.
+While I may not have professional experience as a web developer, I am confident in my ability to learn and adapt quickly to new technologies and contribute to a team's success.
+I am excited to continue growing my skills and making a significant impact as a full-stack web developer.

 </p>